Telomelonia/schedule-maker/README.md

 # schedule-maker
- Bot for making TT/schedule for classes
+AI Bot for making TT/schedule for classes

 ## TODO